FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 | uint8          | 8-bit unsigned integer  | 1               | 255                       |
 | uint16         | 16-bit unsigned integer | 2               | 65535                     |

-The number of entries may be restricted to a specific range; see "Restricting repeating group entries" below.
+The number of entries may be restricted to a specific range; see section [*Restricting repeating group entries*](#restricting-repeating-group-entries) for details.

 #### Encoding of repeating group dimensions